• Skip to primary navigation

 The work after dinner- carve that roast beast to remove the other half of the bird and then dig in with your fingers to remove as much meat as possible.
 Using your fingers is the best way to attack this situation.

 Place shredded meats into a bowl and dish out in 1 cup measures for future meals.
-Reserving the bone carcass for homemade chicken stock and shred off the meat from the breast, wing, and leg as well.
+Reserve the bone carcass for homemade chicken stock and shred off the meat from the breast, wing, and leg as well.
 All that meat- goes into that bowl for dividing.

 Make your own homemade chicken stock

-Now take your largest crockpot, and put the chicken carcass in it. (lovely imagery, right?)
-Anyways, add some celery, carrots, onion, a splash of apple cider vinegar and fill to the brim with water.
 Let simmer on low overnight.
 In the morning, turn it off.
 Remove all chunks.
 Strain it and wait for it to cool- remove the fat layer at the top and you officially have your very own, homemade chicken stock.

 I separate my stock into 2 cup measures, in a sandwich bag and lay flat in the freezer.
 2 of the 2 cup bags =32oz carton while 1 bag is about the equivalent to a cans worth.
-A carton of chicken stock is close to $2 and has added who knows what in it.
-This is homemade and savings in your pocket.
+A carton of chicken stock is close to $2

 Boom, double win.